p1halani/2D-Voxel-image/README.md

+# Get pdb_id of accession number

+Get the csv file with only accession number and upload it on `https://www.uniprot.org/uploadlists/`.
+In `Select Options` section, do choose `UnitProtKB AC/ID` as   `From` field and `PDB` as `To` field.
+Then save the output in csv file named `pdb_ids.tsv`.

 # 2D Voxel image generation

 For voxel-image generation, we used `python==3.6`.
 You also need csv of pdb_ids for the same.
 For e.g. I have used here `pdb_ids.csv` file